-As alluded to in May's instalment, guiding has taken a back seat for the winter season so to keep the wolf from the door, I work two-four days a week on the ferry service between Stewart Island and Bluff.
+As alluded to in May's instalment, guiding has taken a back seat for the winter season so to keep the wolf from the door, I work 2-4 days a week on the ferry service between Stewart Island and Bluff.
 As I've mentioned, it does have its advantages.
 In the last few weeks we've encountered Southern Right Whale, a huge pod of Bottlenose Dolphins including youngsters, Yellow-eyed Penguins, and Royal and Wandering Albatrosses.

 My commute to and from work is in darkness.
 Kakas have always been fairly abundant in the township, which we do take for granted somewhat (it's my most common garden bird and definitely the noisiest!).
 I've noticed this winter that Weka have become much more vocal in the dawn chorus and many island locals are seeing them around the township.
 A lot of this is due to the success of SIRCET and its volunteers trapping cats, rats and possums.